toda-lab/pygplib/README.rst

   a canonical normal form for propositional formulas.
 - Apply satisfiability tools to the CNF to compute satisfying assignments.
-- Decode the result into the assignment to first-order variables.
+- Decode the result into an assignment of first-order variables.

 Note: the current version remains in an experimental stage.

 Documentation
 =============

-For installation, quick example, tutorials, and so one, please see `online documentation <https://pygplib.readthedocs.io/en/latest/>`__ .
+For installation, examples, tutorials, and so one, please see `online documentation <https://pygplib.readthedocs.io/en/latest/>`__ .

 Citation